christinec01/christinec01.github.io/README.md

 Give examples
 ```

-### Installing
+### Installing -CANNOT CURRENTLY BE INSTALLED

-Library styles must be imported in the index.js
+This library is not able to be installed just yet.
+Please check back shortly.
+Once it is an NPM package, the install process will look something like this:

 ```
-import './library/utilities.css'
+npm install react-component-library
 ```

 Import components from the library in your application as follows:

 ```
-import Button from 'Button'
+import {Button} from 'react-component-library'
 ```

 ```